phillipbvetter/ctsmTMB/README.md

 # Continuous Time Stochastic Modelling using Template Model Builder (ctsmTMB)

 `ctsmTMB` is an R package for parameter estimation, state filtration and forecasting in stochastic state space models, heavily inspired by [Continuous Time Stochastic Modelling](https://ctsm.info).
-The package is a user-friendly wrapper for [Template Model Builder](https://github.com/kaskr/adcomp) that frees the user from writing the required C++ file containing the (negative log) likelihood function themselves.
-Instead, the C++ script is generated automatically based on a model specified by the user using the provided R6 `ctsmTMB` class object.
+The package is essentially a wrapper for [Template Model Builder](https://github.com/kaskr/adcomp) that frees the user from specifying the negative log-likelihood function themselves, rather the necessary C++ function (or R function in the case of [RTMB](https://github.com/kaskr/RTMB)) is generated automatically behind the scenes, based on a user-specified model.
+The model is specified using the provided R6 `ctsmTMB` class object and its associated methods e.g. `addSystem`, `addObs` etc. The states and parameters of the model may be estimated using the built-in `estimate` method which employs the robust `stats::nlminb`  quasi-Newton optimizer due to [D. Gay](https://dl.acm.org/doi/pdf/10.1145/355958.355965).

 The package furthermore employs the `Rcpp` package universe to allow faster calculations of model predictions and stochastic simulation paths.

 The package implements the following methods

 1. The (Continous-Discrete) Extended Kalman Filter, `ekf`

-2. The (Continous-Discrete) Unscented Kalman Filter, `ukf`
+2. The (Continous-Discrete) Unscented Kalman Filter, `ukf` (as described in [S. Särkkä, 2007](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4303242))

 3. The Laplace-style approach where latent states are considered random effects (see e.g. [this example]( https://github.com/kaskr/adcomp/blob/master/tmb_examples/sde_linear.cpp)), `laplace`